-- 3.6 The areas of Grassland Upland hay meadows identified in Table 1 above is an irreplaceable habitat and cannot be compensated for within the biodiversity metric.
-The Environmental Statement for the project confirms that this hay meadow is to be retained and protected during development. - 3.7 As shown in the BNG metric all other habitats to be lost will be reinstated to the same condition they achieved during the baseline assessment.
+- 3.6 The areas of Wetland Fens (upland and lowland) identified in Table 1 above are an irreplaceable habitat and cannot be compensated for within the biodiversity metric.
+Bespoke compensation for the loss of these habitats is provided within the Environmental Statement for the project. - 3.7 As shown in the BNG metric all other habitats to be lost will be reinstated to the same condition they achieved during the baseline assessment.
 The exceptions to this are any retained trees and some small areas of permanent loss which will form new permanent access roads, hard standing and buildings essential to the continued maintenance of the proposed aqueduct. - 3.8 An Ecological Management Plan will be committed to, which will provide detailed prescriptions for ongoing management of existing and new habitats.
 Measures will be detailed of how habitats can be reinstated to their current level and the required management practices to maintain this.